dazinator/Dazinator.Extensions.Options.ItemChanged/README.md

 }
 ```

-The downside of doing it this way is you won't have access to the old TOptions and new TOptions instances, only the item differences.
+The downside of doing it this way is you won't have access to the "new" and "old" TOptions instances themselves - only the item differences (This is still very fluid - i'll probably change that soon).

-If you `TOptions` class has multiple list / array properties of the same type like this:
+If your `TOptions` class has multiple list / array properties of the same item type like this:

 ```csharp
 public class MyOptions